The Nashville Day Trip

 Is MADE @ The Local BYOB?

-Yes — fully BYOB.
-No corkage fee.
-The move is to pick up a bottle at Grinder's Switch Winery (gswinery.com) or Horseshoe Bend Farm Wines (hbfwines.square.site) and bring it upstairs to MADE.
-That's the signature Centerville itinerary.
+Yes — BYOB wine is welcome where permitted by policy.
+The move is to pick up a sealed bottle at Grinder's Switch Winery or Horseshoe Bend Farm Wines, review the BYOB policy, and bring it upstairs to MADE.

 Do you need reservations for pottery painting in Centerville?